The Chartered College of Teaching Membership Handbook v.2.3

 Elected at an AGM on the proposal of the Council of the Chartered College for outstanding contribution to the teaching profession.

-- ‘practising teacher’ means: a teacher professionally engaged in teaching in a relevant setting in the UK, Ireland, a Crown Dependency or a British Overseas Territory, or a Services Education Setting.
+6) ‘practising teacher’ means: a teacher professionally engaged in teaching in a relevant setting in the UK, Ireland, a Crown Dependency or a British Overseas Territory, or a Services Education Setting.

 Applications (including application by Nomination)

-- Applications for membership (or transfer from one grade of membership to another) shall be made on the Chartered College’s website at college and must be completed in accordance with the instructions provided on the website.
-This applies to application by Nomination to the Fekllowship.
+8) Applications for membership (or transfer from one grade of membership to another) shall be made on the Chartered College’s website at chartered.college and must be completed in accordance with the instructions provided on the website.
+This applies to application by Nomination to the Fellowship.

 Membership Subscriptions and Fees

 12) The following are the membership subscriptions payable for each substantive grade from 1st May 2017.
 Subscriptions are not payable for honorary grades.

 Grade Membership Subscription